 git clone https://github.com/pythonlessons/YOLOv3-object-detection-tutorial.git

-Note that you must run realtime_detect.py as administrator, the same way I was doing in video tutorial.
-Otherwise moving target and shooting will not work.
-You should open CMD as administrator, locate to YOLOv3-CSGO-detection folder and run python realtime_detect.py
+realtime_detect.py as administrator, the same way I was doing in the video tutorial.
+Otherwise, moving targets and shooting will not work.
+You should open CMD as administrator, locate to YOLOv3-CSGO-detection folder and run python.

-YOLO v3 aim bot training:
+YOLO v3 aimbot training:

 voc_to_YOLOv3_NO_CLASSES.py.
-This script doesn't require you to create classes file or something like that.
-At first loop it collects all classes used in XML files.
-And on second loop it creates 2 files which are used for training, these files are saved in model_data folder.
+This script doesn't require you to create a classes file or something like that.
+At the first loop, it collects all classes used in XML files.
+And on the second loop, it creates 2 files that are used for training, and these files are saved in the model_data folder.
 Then just run

 collect_XLM_images.py.
 We can run this script uncommenting 2 lines in my

 #if len(ObjectsList) > 0: # CreateXMLfile(img_clean, ObjectsList)